HugCls/GHRM/README.md

 # GHRM

-2024-01-31: "Do you want to know who you are?
-Don't ask.
-Act!
-Action will delineate and define you." - Thomas Jefferson
+2024-02-01: "You have within you right now, everything you need to deal with whatever the world can throw at you." - Brian Tracy